DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Method

 \subsection{Preprocessing}

 Segmenting vascular regions from X-ray images through unsupervised methods is a highly challenging task.
 To facilitate our subsequent work, we employ a Hessian-based filter~\cite{frangi1998multiscale} to generate a set of binary masks that crudely represent blood vessel regions.
-Specifically, our approach comprises the following two steps:\\ (1) Apply a Hessian-based filter to the entire sequence of images.
+Specifically, our approach comprises the following two steps:\\ (1) Apply a Hessian-based filter to the entire sequence.
 The output pixel intensities range from 0 to 255, with higher numerical values indicating a stronger presence of tubular structural features.\\ (2) Based on the outputs from step (1), calculate the overall intensities of the entire image and set an appropriate threshold to convert them into binary images.
+We use Otsu's method~\cite{otsu1975threshold} to automatically determine the threshold.
 The purpose of selecting the threshold is to ensure that images with higher intensities correspond to larger vascular areas.
 Finally, we employ a region-growing post-processing technique to eliminate noise.\\ Additionally, we use a pre-trained optical flow model, RAFT~\cite{teed2020raft}, to generate the initial optical flow between consecutive frames.
-We illustrate the preprocessing steps in Figure~\ref{fig:pipeline} (a).
+We illustrate the preprocessing steps in \cref{fig:pipeline} (a).